microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

   });
 ```

 1. Replace `TODO 9` with the following code.
+This will render all each of the member elements we pushed into the `list` array.

 ```js
   return (